jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1b.md

 How would you drive the industry of an ambition-less man?

 He would not be moved even if you tell him that the rich are happy from not experiencing fatigue nor lack.
-But you can convince him if you explain to him=
+But you can convince him if you explain to him:
 - the convenience and arrangement of the rooms in their palaces,
 - the propriety of their equipages, and
 - the number, order, and offices of all their attendants.